LinX64/CoinCap/README.md

 #### CI/CD

 - I've used GitHub Actions, and Bitrise just to see different results from different platforms, and so far, IMO, GitHub Actions is nicer, Bitrise already has everything but I'd like to have some flexibility and write some scripts :)

+- There was an issue with the previous local rates API, from bonbast.com which I replaced that with a new strategy.
+I've used a new script to scrap the data with Github Actions and store it in a file called currencies.json.
+The script is available in the project.

 ### Showcase